xsystems8/jtl-infra-public/strategy-files/docs/market-api.md

 * **Returns:** _number_.

+___

 <br>

 ### [open](#open)

 Returns the opening price of the current candle.
+In real trading, returns the price that was 24 hours ago.

 ```typescript
 open(): number